kurohara/derequire/README.md

 The reverse search tool for module.

 ## Getting Started
-Install the module with: `npm install derequire`
+Install the module with: `npm install moduleinfo`

 ```javascript
 var some_module = require('some_module');